tokahuke/samizdat/readme.md

 These are important issues where help is most appreciated:

-* **Samizdat identity**: offer human-readable handles to entities inside the network.
-  * Why it matters: do you browse the network using IP addresses or do you use DNS?
-  * Why it's hard: this involves _consensus_ in the net.
-Yeah, Byzantine Generals, Bitcoin and stuff.
-  > Note: There already is a tentative implementation of the Samizdat identity using proof-of-work, but you might find it clumsy to use It's possible to steal your identity, if you don't put enough effort into it.

 * **Multi-platform support**: make Samizdat Node run on Windows and Android.
     * Why it matters: this is an end-user product and end-users are mostly trapped in these platforms.
     * Why it's hard: I'm too lazy to open my Windows 10.
 I'm bored by Android development.